Skins series 7

 Skins is a British teen drama created by father-and-son television writers Bryan Elsley and Jamie Brittain for Company Pictures.
-The seventh and final series, entitled Skins Redux, began airing on E4 on 1 July 2013 and ended on 5 August 2013.
-The final series sees the return of several characters from the first two generations of the show.
+The first series aired in 2007, with the seventh and final series, entitled Skins Redux, airing on E4 from 1 July 2013 to 5 August 2013.
+The final series saw the return of several characters from the first two generations of the show.

 Summary

 Notably, all of the characters featured have undergone enormous personality changes since their last appearances: Effy has cast her party-hard lifestyle and issues aside, and has become more mature and ambitious.
 Naomi has lost much of her ambition as a principled young woman and is now a layabout and stoner.
 Emily has become more confident.
 Cassie has overcome her mental issues, but has become solitary, serious, principled and tired, and Cook has become much more subdued, serious and calculated, as a result of having spent years on the run.
 In addition, the series leaves behind its traditional setting in Bristol, moving to London where Effy, Cassie and Naomi now live, as well as Manchester where Cook now lives.
 Its subject matter moves on from teenage problems to more adult issues, such as insider trading, terminal illness, rough living and the criminal underworld.